OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 5. Containers & Orchestrators

+There are various ways how containers can be enriched with secrets: at container build time (not recommended) and during orchestratrion/deployment.

 ### 5.1.
 Injection of Secrets (file, in-memory)

 Ther are 3 ways to get secrets to an app inside a docker container